ddrichel/GECS/Docs/README.md

 ### Instalation

 clone GECS github repository
-execiute the make command in the cloned directory
+execute the make command in the cloned directory

 ### Description
 We developed a new approach to conduct association analysis for rare variants exhaustively in whole-genome or whole-exome data sets, by variating bins sizes and MAF tresholds.